 How to set up a timeout to enforce policy change?

-If you want to enforce the policy change, you need to reboot.
-A setting allows you to set up a Reboot Timeout displayed to the end-user to make sure there is no data loss.
+To enforce the policy change, you need to reboot.
+A setting allows you to set up a Reboot Timeout, displayed to the end-user, to ensure there is no data loss.

-I hope the post explained to you clearly about the Layered Group Policy in Windows 11.
+I hope the post clarified the concept of Layered Group Policy in Windows 11 for you.